skeetio/learngraphql-lessons/1-basics/8-defining-mutations.md

 }
 ~~~

-What was the result?
+What result did you get?

   - Successfully added the post.
-  - Successfully added the post, but there is an warning mentioning content field is required.
+  - Successfully added the post, but there is a warning stating that a content field is required.
-  - **Got an error mentioning content field is required.**
+  - **Got an error stating that a content field is required.**
-  - Nothing happens, there is a javascript console error.
+  - Nothing happened, there was a JavaScript console error.

 *****